XAUUSD Leverage and Margin Trading Explanation & Examples

 = Capital Used * Percentage (100)

-Because when a trader has a uses higher leverage - it means that they have more percentage above what is required (A.K.A.
+Because when a xauusd trader has a uses higher leverage - it means that they have more percent% above what is required (A.K.A.
 More "Free Margin") their open transactions are less likely to get closed by a margin call as explained above.
-This is the reason why investors will choose the option 100:1 for their trading account but according to their risk management rules, they will not trade above 5:1.
+This is the reason why investors will choose the option 100:1 for their account but according to their risk management principles, they will not trade above 5:1.

-These Margin levels explained above are shown on the MetaTrader 4 platform and traders can find them as shown below while trading Gold with the MetaTrader 4 platform.
+These Margin levels explained above are listed on the MT4 software and traders can find them as shown below while trading Gold with the MT4 platform.